brh55/pokemon-go-slack-radar/readme.md

 ### Configuration & Deployment

 ##### Heroku Quick Deploy
-If you would like to use Heroku as a service provider, feel free to use the quick deploy button.
+If you would like to use [Heroku](https://www.heroku.com/) as a service provider, feel free to use the quick deploy button to ease the set up process.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 #### Manual Configuration
 The configuration of the bot are set with environment variables using an `.env` file.
 Please look at the `example.env` file of possible configurations, and create an updated `.env` file before you deploy.

 _.env_